actions/setup-node/README.md

 more specific versions: `10.15`, `14.2.0`, `16.3.0`
 nvm lts syntax: `lts/erbium`, `lts/fermium`, `lts/*`

-### Caching packages dependencies
+## Caching packages dependencies

 The action has a built-in functionality for caching and restoring dependencies.
 It uses [actions/cache](https://github.com/actions/cache) under hood for caching dependencies but requires less configuration settings.

-Supported package managers are `npm`, `yarn`, `pnpm`.
+Supported package managers are `npm`, `yarn`, `pnpm` (v6.10+).
 The `cache` input is optional, and caching is turned off by default.

 The action defaults to search for the dependency file (`package-lock.json` or `yarn.lock`) in the repository root, and uses its hash as a part of the cache key.
 Use `cache-dependency-path` for cases when multiple dependency files are used, or they are located in different subdirectories.

-See the examples of `cache-dependency-path` usage in the [Advanced usage](docs/advanced-usage.md#caching-packages-dependencies) guide.
+See the examples of using cache for `yarn` / `pnpm` and  `cache-dependency-path` input in the [Advanced usage](docs/advanced-usage.md#caching-packages-dependencies) guide.

-The action follows [actions/cache](https://github.com/actions/cache/blob/main/examples.md#node---npm) guidelines, and caches global cache on the machine instead of `node_modules`, so cache can be reused between different Node.js versions.

 **Caching npm dependencies:**
 ```yaml